 - Country Music Hall of Fame and Museum – Hatch Show Print

 Overall, Nashville is a great place for a family vacation!
-There is so much to do in Nashville and even if you aren’t a country music fan, you can find something enjoyable.
+There is so much to do in Nashville with teens and even if you aren’t a country music fan, there is plenty to enjoy.